awesohame/kvsplusplus/CLI_README.md

 cmake --build build --clean-first

 # All executables will be in build/bin/
-# - kvcpp.exe (single command)
+# - kvspp.exe (single command)
-# - kvcpp-cli.exe (interactive)
+# - kvspp-cli.exe (interactive)
-# - kvcpp-demo.exe (demo)
+# - kvspp-demo.exe (demo)
-# - kvcpp-test.exe (test suite)
+# - kvspp-test.exe (test suite)
 ```

-The KVC++ CLI implementation provides a production-ready interface for the Redis-like key-value store with comprehensive features for both interactive use and automation scripting.
+The KVS++ CLI implementation provides a production-ready interface for the Redis-like key-value store with comprehensive features for both interactive use and automation scripting.